beaver-lodge/beaver/README.md

 Elixir could actually be a good fit as a MLIR front end.
 Elixir has SSA, pattern-matching, pipe-operator.
 We can use these language features to define MLIR patterns and pass pipeline in a natural and uniformed way.
 Elixir is strong-typed but not static-typed which makes it a great choice for quickly building prototypes to validate and explore new ideas.

-Here is an example to build and verify a piece of IR in Beaver:
+To build a piece of IR in Beaver:

 ```elixir
 Func.func some_func(function_type: Type.function([], [Type.i(32)])) do